Coronavirus spikes with 3,286 more cases, 64 more deaths

 Worldwide

 Five European nations are in the top 10.
-The United Kingdom's deaths decreased from 43 deaths to 15 – among the lowest ever for third place with 42,647 – behind the United States and Brazil.
+The United Kingdom's deaths increased from 43 deaths to 280 for third place with 42,927 – behind the United States and Brazil.
 The high was 1,172.

-No. 4 Spain added 1 death each Monday and Sunday, and 7 Saturday after not reporting any since April 2.
-No. 5 France climbed by 23 Monday after 7 Sunday – the lowest since the start of the pandemic in mid February and a high of 1,494.
+No. 4 Spain has added one death for three days.
+No. 5 France climbed by 57 Tuesday after 23 Monday and a high of 1,494.

+No. 10 Belgium, which had reported statistics for two days, announced 17 deaths.

-Gaining 7 was No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, which reported 119 deaths and is now No. 9.
-Belgium hasn't reported any data since Saturday and dropped to 10th.
+No. 11 Germany, which was displaced from the top 10 earlier last week by Iran, added 17.
+No. 10 Iran reported 121 deaths.

-Russia is in third place in the world in cases with 592,280, including an additional 7,600, behind the United Stated and Brazil.
-The nation added 95 more deaths in 13th place.
+Russia is in third place in the world in cases with 599,705, including an additional 7,425 behind the United States and Brazil.
+The nation added 153 more deaths in 14th place, 45 behind Peru, which added 181.

-Sweden, which has been doing "herd immunity," and didn't report any data since Thursday, announced 69 deaths for a total of 5,1,22 in 16th.
-Neighboring Norway reported 4 deaths to rise to 248 as well as 6 more cases.
+Sweden, which has been doing "herd immunity, reported 39 deaths for a total of 5,161 in 16th.
+Neighboring Norway reported no deaths to remain at 248 as well as 21 more cases.

 Scripps Only Content 2020